 14.2 Image editing and retouching

 Once the selection has been made, it is time to move on to colorimetry.
 The raw photo, straight from your camera, is only a starting point.
 Before showing the result to clients or your family, take the time to properly balance each image.
 Check the exposure, white balance, contrast, or crop them.
+When you have adjusted the settings of the photos, you can share them on the internet or print them.

 15 Have fun !